-Lafayette, Louisiana March 20, 2009 OTHER SUPPLEMENTARY INFORMATION
+Lafayette, Louisiana March 9, 2010 OTHER SUPPLEMENTARY INFORMATION

-Summary Schedule of Audit Findings and Mangement's Corrective Action Plan December 31, 2008
+Summary Schedule of Current and Prior Year Audit Findings and Corrective Action Plan December 31, 2009

-Anticipated Date of Completion N/A A 05/31/09 Name of Contact Person Shirley Huval, Office Manager Shirley Huval, Office Manager Corrective Action Plan The District has evaluated the cost vs. benefit of establishing internal controls over the preparation of financial statements in accordance with GAAP, and determined that it is in the best interests of the government to outsource this task to its independent auditors, and to carefully review the draft financial statements and notes prior to approving them and accepting responsibility for their contents and presentation. lberia Parish Waterworks District #3 (Coteau) sequested an advisory opinion concerning this matter from the Louisiana Board of Ethics.
-By letter dated May 1, 2009, the Ethics Board responded (Docket No. 2009-365) by concluding that the relationship explained in the finding is probibited by Louisiana Revised Statute 42:1119.
-By letter dated May 13, 2009, Mr. Alton Huval notified Iberia Parish Government that he tendered his resignation as chairman and board member of the Water District effectiive May 31, 2009.
+Anticipated Date of n Completion al, N/A al, 3/31/2010 Name of Contact Person Shirley Huval, Office Manager Shirley Huval, Office Manager Corrective Action Plan The District has evaluated the cost vs. benefit of establishing internal controls over the preparation of financial statements in accordance with GAAP, and determined that it is in the best interests of the government to outsource this task to its independent auditors, and to carefully review the draft financial statements and notes prior to approving them and accepting responsibility for their contents and presentation.
+MidSouth Bank has subsequently pledged securities on behalf of the District.
 Corrective Action Taken Description of Finding The District does not have a staff person who has the qualifications and training to apply generally accepted accounting principles (GAAP) in recording the entity's financial transactions or preparing its financial statements, including the related notes.
-Louisiana Revised Statute 42:1119 states that no member of the immediate family of an agency head shall be employed in his agency.
-Mr. Alton Huval was appointed to the Iberia Parish Waterworks District #3 (Coteau) Board and appointed Chairman.
-Mrs. Shirley Huval, spouse of Mr. Alton Huval, is employed by Iberia Parish Waterworks District #3 (Coteau).
-Even though Mrs. Shirley Huval had been employed by Coteau Water System, Inc. (a non-profit organization) since 1982 and the District #3 (Coteau) purchased the assets of the non-profit organization and all the employees of the District #3 (Coteau) effective December 1, 2008, Mrs. Shirley Huval was not employed by District #3 (Coteau) at least one year prior to Mr. Alton Huval's appointment.
-Fiscal Year Finding Initially Occurred ntrol : 08-1(IC) 12/31/2008 12/31/2008 Ref.
-No. Internal Control: 08-1(IC) Compliance: 08-2(C)
+The deposits of the District were not fully collateralized at December 31, 2009.
+Louisiana Revised Statute 39:1225 states that the amount of the security shall at all times be equal to one hundred percent of the amount of collected funds on deposit to Fiscal Year Finding Initially Occurred CURRENT YEAR (12/31/09) 08-1(IC) 12/31/2008 12/31/2009 Ref.
+No. CURRENT YEA 08-1(IC) Compliance: